-Calculating the value of a freehold property can be a difficult task, with so many influential factors to consider.
-In fact, it is not unusual for people to miscalculate or even undervalue a freehold’s interest because they have overlooked a crucial detail.
+Calculating the value of a freehold interest can be a difficult task, with so many influential factors to consider.
+In fact, it is not unusual for people to miscalculate or even undervalue a freehold interest because they have overlooked a crucial detail.
 To ensure that you’re getting the right price for your freehold, contact Freehold Sale for an expert appraisal.
 Our team specialise in determining the price that freeholds are likely to achieve on the open market and will also help you to understand the strength of your investment.